KennethMWJr/iterators-and-control-flow/README.md

 - Compare the use-cases of `for` and `while`-loops

 ### Preparation
-*Before this lesson, students should already be able to:*
+*Before this lesson, students should already:*
 - Be comfortable with arrays and indexing
 - Be comfortable with objects and getting values
 - Understand the concepts of truthy/falsy